 Therefore, I do not separate this value when it comes to professional or private.
 In general, I always see sales first as a consultation and an exchange.
 If there is also a good product and I can put the customer in the picture about it in such a way that he makes the mental connection between the product and the solution to his problem all by himself, then that is a very nice flow for both sites .

 That's true, and it has always been a challenge for me to find the right employer.
-Among other things, because I have never understood the "logic" of hierarchies.
-From my point of view, many companies in Germany lack flexibility and innovation, new models are either not implemented or not really lived.
+One of the reasons for this is that I have never understood the "logic" of hierarchies.
+From my point of view, many companies in Germany lack flexibility and innovation, and new models are either not implemented or not really lived.
 Maybe that was one of the reasons why I lived abroad for a total of nine years and worked partly as a freelancer.
-Things are not yet so completely "professionalized" there, but therefore much more dynamic, more is moved in a shorter time.
+Things are not yet so completely "professionalized" there, but they are much more dynamic, and more things get done in less time.

-At RAIDBOXES my gut knew right from the start - maybe for the very first time ever - that it was a perfect fit!
-I immediately found myself in our slogan "Be free and wild and creative!".
-And when I took a closer look at the homepage, the products and the philosophy, I immediately understood that it was indeed born out of the mission we want to fulfill for our customers.
+At Raidboxes, my gut knew from the very beginning - maybe for the very first time ever - that it was a perfect fit!
+In our slogan "Be free and wild and creative!"
+I immediately found myself.
+And when I took a closer look at the homepage, products and philosophy, I straight away understood that it was actually born out of the mission we want to fulfill for our customers.
 On the one hand, there is the product, which is not only clean, honest and powerful (every salesman's dream!), but which has also been developed with heart and soul.
-It always has the ambition to have our customers' backs and provide freedom.
-I'm delighted every time I'm able to advise someone on the phone because these points have spilled out to me as feedback in virtually every conversation so far!
+It always has the ambition to give our customers peace of mind and freedom.
+I'm happy every time I'm able to advise someone on the phone, because these points have spilled out to me as feedback in virtually every conversation so far!

-On the other hand, there is the corporate culture, the values and the togetherness at RAIDBOXES.
-The values that stand above everything in my life are freedom, loyalty and authenticity.
-When I asked Johannes and Torben how they would describe their "baby", their company, the motivation behind it in one sentence, the words freedom and loyalty (in the sense of wanting to give something back to the world, sustainability, etc.) immediately came up.
-At that moment I knew that in addition to the great product, my people and my environment were also 110 percent right.
+On the other hand, there is the corporate culture, the values and the togetherness at Raidboxes.
+The values that stand above everything else in my life are freedom, loyalty and authenticity.
+When I asked Johannes and Torben in conversation back then how they would describe their "baby", their company, the motivation behind it in one sentence, the words freedom and loyalty (in the sense of wanting to give something back to the world, sustainability, etc.) immediately came up.
+At that moment I knew that, in addition to the great product, my people and my environment were a 110 percent match.